 Anyone who has a website, whether it is a personal blog or a large multinational corporation needs to know how important SEO is for generating website traffic.
-SEO, standing for Search Engine Optimization, is a concept surrounding strategies designed to organically improve your website’s ranking in search engines, such as Google or Bing.
+SEO, standing for Search Engine Optimisation, is a concept surrounding strategies designed to organically improve your website’s ranking in search engines, such as Google or Bing.
 By making a few small changes to your website, you can significantly improve it’s ranking, meaning people are more likely to click on it.
 This increased website traffic will help you with brand promotion and offers potential sales too.

 SEO Key Concepts